iampython-team/iampython-team/README.md

 - 🔭 I’m currently trying on budiling open source community.
 Where to spread knowldge to people
-- :sunglasses: I'm currently working as Data & AI solutions architect for Europe's no.1 tech brand 'T' (11th worldwide)
+- :sunglasses: I'm currently working as Data & AI solutions architect for Europe's no.1 brand 'T' (11th worldwide)
 - 🌱 I’m currently learning public speaking and AI cognitive computing.
 - 👯 I’m looking to collaborate on AI, Datascience enthusiast.
 - 💬 Ask me about AI, Datascience, Cloud and Python ...
 Happy to help you.